shoekla/FlaskWorkshop/README.md

 # FLASK Workshop (Create Your Own Web App using FLASK)

-Organisers: Abir Shukla, Pranav Vasudha, Zach Rich, and of course Purdue Hackers
+Organizers: Abir Shukla, Pranav Vasudha, Zach Rich, and of course Purdue Hackers

 Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
 It makes it super easy to connect your python (backend) to your HTML (frontend).
 Some Projects of FLASK: